Stockedhome/stockedhome-application/readme.md

 * [pnpm](https://pnpm.io/)
 * For Windows [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install)
 * [Docker Desktop](https://www.docker.com/products/docker-desktop)
-  * Alternatively, if you're on Linux, you can install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) separately
+  * Alternatively, if you're on Linux, you can install [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) separately.
+You will need to do this if your machine does not support KVM virtualization.
 * [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)

-Recommended OS: Linux, though you can probably get away with Windows.
+Recommended OS: Linux.
 Unsure about MacOS because I don't own a Mac.
-Windows will likely have errors trying to build the development client thanks to Gradle being unable to handle deeply-nested paths, even with extended path support enabled.
+Windows will likely have errors trying to build the development client thanks to Gradle being unable to handle deeply-nested paths, even with extended path support enabled in the OS.

 ### Getting Started
 1. Clone the repository